bcgov/platform-developer-docs/start-working-in-bcgov-github-organization.md

 ---
-title: Operate and maintain a BCGov GitHub project
+title: Start working in the BCGov GitHub organization

 description: Learn more about operating, and possibly maintaining, a GitHub Repository in Gov.